zhouyu1996/COCO4CMH/README.md

 ##### 0. update

  I fixed a bug in our project.
- The bug is that the np.random.randint() may produce the same index to conduct our dataset. we can use this np.random.sample() to select different number from a array.
+ The bug is that the _np.random.randint()_ may produce the same index to conduct our dataset. we can use this _random.sample()_ to select different number from a array.

 ##### 1. introduction